- What is a Partial Profit or Scaling Out?

-For this particular strategy taking a partial results in almost half of the total profit evaporating!
-This is a pretty devastating chunk of your profits.
+For this particular strategy taking a partial profit results in almost half of the total profit evaporating!
+This is a devastating chunk of your profits.
 All trading strategies are unique so they’ll be affected differently by including partial profits at different levels – but almost all of them will result in lower total profits.
 So does this alone put the nail in the coffin of a partial profit strategy?
 Not necessarily.

 Those partial profits are buying you something of value: peace of mind.
 The psychological comfort of experiencing fewer of the difficult trading outcomes described earlier definitely has SOME value.
 How much do you value that peace of mind?

-Psychological Comfort has Value – But How Much?
+Psychological Comfort Has Value – But How Much?

 Each trader is different and everyone has a different risk profile.
 Taking on risk is a personal decision – what makes sense for you might seem insanely reckless to another trader.

 How should you think about the value of the emotional comfort of taking partial profits?
-Let’s look at the most common reason: that you don’t want a profitable trade to turn into a loss.
+Let’s look at the most common reason: you don’t want a profitable trade to turn into a loss.

 When we reduce that continuous outcome to a binary – was there a profit or a loss on the trade – we lose the accuracy of that variable.
 You’re treating a $0.01 profit the same as a $1000 profit – both of these outcomes make the exact same contribution to “win rate.”
 Shouldn’t we treat the $1000 winning trade differently than the $0.01 winning trade?
-Your tendency to take frequent partial profits says that you’re assigning the same value to a $0.01 trade versus a $1000 trade.
+Your tendency to take frequent partial profits says you’re assigning the same value to a $0.01 trade versus a $1000 trade.